AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

 #### Problem

-When an error occurs with our [!DNL Workfront for Jira] application, [!DNL Workfront] disables the triggers to prevent further complications.
-When those triggers are disabled, they display as "[!UICONTROL Couldn't be found]".
+When an error occurs with the [!DNL Workfront for Jira] application, [!DNL Workfront] disables the triggers to prevent further complications.
+When those triggers are disabled, they display as "[!UICONTROL Couldn't be found]."

 #### Solution

 Locate the error that disabled the triggers.
-You can find the error in the [!DNL Workfront for Jira] "[!UICONTROL Activity Log]".
+You can find the error in the [!DNL Workfront for Jira] [!UICONTROL Activity Log].

 The most common cause of this behavior is the error "[!UICONTROL Field 'duedate' cannot be set.
 It is not on the appropriate screen, or unknown.]"

 This error means that you are attempting to sync the "[!UICONTROL Planned Completion Date]" from [!DNL Workfront] to [!DNL Jira].
-In order to do this, you must ensure that your [!DNL Jira] objects have a field called "[!UICONTROL Due Date]".
+In order to do this, you must ensure that your [!DNL Jira] objects have a field called "[!UICONTROL Due Date]."
 If they do not have this field, [!DNL Workfront] is unable to sync the planned completion date from [!DNL Workfront] and disables your triggers.

 To resolve this error, try one of the following:

 * Ask your [!DNL Jira] administrator to update the affected [!DNL Jira] objects to ensure that they have a due date field.
-* Disable the synchronization of [!DNL Workfront]'s planned completion date in the Workfront "[!UICONTROL Setup]" page
+* Disable the synchronization of [!DNL Workfront]'s planned completion date in the Workfront [!UICONTROL Setup] page.